 Liquor and the Black Man

-Alcohol will actually make a brute out of a negro, causing him to commit unnatural crimes.
+Alcohol will actually make a brute out of a negro.
+This causes him to commit unnatural crimes.

 Liquor and the White Man

 The effect is the same on the white man.
-Though the white man being further evolved it takes longer time to reduce him to the same level.
-However, it does not take a very long time to speedily cause a man to pass through the successive stages.
-He becomes semicivilized, semisavage, savage, and, at last, below the brute.
+Though the white man being further evolved, it takes longer time to reduce him to the same level.
+But it does not take a very long time to speedily cause a man to pass through the successive stages.
+He becomes semicivilized.
+Then semisavage.
+He becomes savage, and, at last, below the brute.